Shareholder withdrawal from LTD – reasons and methods

 To emphasize, after a shareholder withdrawal or expulsion, he/she loses all rights and obligations to that share.
 In other words, the shareholder no longer holds the shares.
 Therefore, this suggests certain obligations of the other members.
 They must adopt a resolution within three months that reduces the share capital.
 After withdrawal, the shareholder can request for the payment of an estimate value of his/her shareholding at the time of withdrawal.
 The Ltd pays this in three years of withdrawal.
 That includes interest as well.
 In case the shareholder makes a contribution in kind, he can in lieu of payment demand the return of assets and rights not earlier than three months after the exit.

 Does this interest you?
 Do you want to know more about the topic of shareholder withdrawal?
 Contact us and schedule a consultation with our legal advisors!
-You can call us on +386 40 530 718 (Viber/WhatsApp) or email as at data@data.si.
+You can call us on +386 40 530 718 (Viber/WhatsApp) or email as at [email protected].
 Get in touch with us!
 Last but not least, follow our Facebook profile to get the latest updates on our work!

 Share this post